javadbat/jb-number-input/README.md

 this is a superset component on [jb-input](https://github.com/javadbat/jb-input) , just for number input with extra filter and ready to use validator

+benefits:

+- with thousand separator (1,000,000)
+- with  +- button
+- with keyboard support for up and down value with customizable step
+- with preventable negative value.
+- with min & max value.

 Demo: [codepen](https://codepen.io/javadbat/pen/gONgKRw)

 ## instructions